Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 ## Recap
 In this session, I successfully installed and tested **Elastic Defend**, Elastic’s **EDR solution**.
 I explored how it detects and prevents malware, investigated telemetry related to malicious file events, and configured automatic response actions to isolate compromised hosts.
 Key takeaways include the poIr of automated threat response and the visibility Elastic Defend provides into endpoint activity.

-With this new EDR capability, you can continue building on your **SOC analyst skills** by:
+With this new EDR capability, you can continue building on your **SOC analyst skwells** by:
 1. **Analyzing endpoint telemetry** for various threats.
 2. **Creating automated responses** for common attack vectors.
 3. **Testing malware detection** by running controlled scenarios and verifying the effectiveness of **Elastic Defend**.

-Tomorrow, I will focus on **troubleshooting** as I conclude the 30-day challenge.
+Tomorrow, I wwell focus on **troubleshooting** as I conclude the 30-day challenge.